ITPNYU/BigScreens/Big-Screens-2017-Syllabus.md

 - Set-up your Google Drive folder (1 per team).Name it with your names (e.g. JackJill) and share it with mimi.yin@nyu.edu

 ##### For next week: Prepare for Improv Storyboarding Exercise
-- Collect at least 25 collage assets across for your project.
-(Don't make them all images.)
-Bring them in as physical objects so if you do have images, print them out!
+- Collect at least 25 assets for your in-class collage.
+Aim for 50 and narrow it down to the 25 best ones.
+Go for a broad variety of media.
+(As in, don't make them all images.)
+Bring them in as physical objects you can glue and tape onto paper so if you do have images, print them out!

 ##### In 2 Weeks...
 - Prepare 100 11520x1080 images for IAC in 2 weeks.
 Scaling up by 2x still looks fine.